-(Best months for planting Onion in USA - Zone 5a regions)
+(Best months for growing Onion in USA - Zone 5a regions)

 Onions come in a range of colours and shapes and sizes.
 Brown :- strong flavour and pungent.
 Usually good keepers for storage.
 White :- milder but still flavoursome.
 Keep fairly well.
 Red :- Mild, suitable to use raw in salads and sandwiches.
 The seedlings should be allowed to gain a bit of strength before planting out - usually 4 to 6 weeks will be enough.
 When they are big enough to handle, you can plant out.
 They start off looking like blades of grass.